Resources

 Take the homeworks seriously

 The homeworks are explicitly designed to help you to learn the material as you go along.
-Read the solutions carefully, since doing so is critical for self-grading.
+Read the solutions carefully.
 You may well learn a different way of looking at the problem, and you may also benefit from emulating the style of the solutions.

 Don’t procrastinate on homework